DagnaSchmidt/DagnaSchmidt/README.md

 · 👋 Hello!
-My name is Dagna and I am a junior frontend developer. <br/>
+My name is Dagna and I am a junior full-stack developer. <br/>
 · 🇸🇪 I currently live in Göteborg, Sweden. <br/>
 · 🖌️ My master's degree is from Academy of Fine Arts in Warsaw (interior design), <br/>
 · 💍 but I worked aslo as a jeweler and 🦷 dental technician. <br/>